 Counseling

-Reviewed by: HU Medical Review Board | Last reviewed: March 2023
+Reviewed by: HU Medical Review Board | Last reviewed: May 2024 | Last updated: May 2024

-Counseling and psychological therapy have proven to be helpful in the treatment of irritable bowel syndrome (IBS) because they elevate overall well-being.1 Many studies demonstrate an increase in negative moods in people suffering from gastrointestinal and pain conditions, such as IBS, but it is unknown whether the psychological factors influence IBS or if they are a result of dealing with disrupted life activities and frequently painful and distressing symptoms.2
+Many studies demonstrate an increase in negative moods in people suffering from gastrointestinal and pain conditions, such as IBS.
+However, it is unknown whether the psychological factors influence IBS or if they are a result of dealing with disrupted life activities and frequently painful and distressing symptoms.2

 Cognitive behavioral therapy (CBT)

 Cognitive behavioral therapy is a form of talk therapy in which a mental health professional helps the person identify thought patterns that are negative or erroneous and create more effective ways to view challenging situations.
 It generally requires fewer sessions than other types of therapy.
 CBT can be an effective tool for anyone to learn how to better manage stress and address emotional challenges.
-It can help a person in a variety of ways, including:
+It can help a person in a variety of ways, including:3

-• Learning techniques for coping with stressful life situations
+- Learning techniques for coping with stressful life situations

-• Identifying ways to manage emotions
+- Identifying ways to manage emotions

-• Resolving conflicts in relationships
+- Resolving conflicts in relationships

-• Coping with grief or loss
+- Coping with grief or loss

-• Learning better ways to communicate
+- Learning better ways to communicate

-• Managing chronic physical symptoms3
+- Managing chronic physical symptoms

-• Identifying troubling situations or conditions
+- Identifying troubling situations or conditions

-• Becoming aware of thoughts, emotions and behaviors
+- Becoming aware of thoughts, emotions, and behaviors

-• Identifying negative or inaccurate thinking
+- Identifying negative or inaccurate thinking

-• Reshaping negative or inaccurate thinking 3
+- Reshaping negative or inaccurate thinking

 Biofeedback therapy

-There are three common forms of biofeedback:
+There are 3 common forms of biofeedback:4

-• Electromyography, which measures muscle tension
+- Electromyography, which measures muscle tension

-• Thermal biofeedback, which measures skin tension
+- Thermal biofeedback, which measures skin tension

 Bowel control has been proven as a bodily function that can be shaped by biofeedback.
 In people with IBS, the bowel functions too quickly, in cases of diarrhea, or too slowly, in cases of constipation.
 Biofeedback therapy can help reestablish a more normal function and may restore a sense of personal control.2